-Anna Campos has recently joined the Hub as Director of Finance and Operations, following her work with the Canadian Council for International Co-operation, where she made her name in the Development sector spearheading transformative initiatives as head of administration.
-Anna brings an international perspective to her management responsibilities, having previously worked for the American Consulate General in Jerusalem and Canadian Embassy in Tel Aviv, and is excited about supporting the Hub's domestic and international work through operational renewal.
-With academic credentials in Economics, French Literature and Public Administration, as well as an unbounded interest in all things cultural and linguistic, she is looking forward to working with the great team and supporting the important work of the Hub.
+Anna Campos is responsible for the administrative services of the Hub, including finances, budgets, grants, and human resources.
+Prior to her employment at the Hub, she worked at the Canadian Council for International Co-operation, where she made her name in the development sector spearheading transformative initiatives as Head of Administration.
+Anna brings an international perspective to her management responsibilities, having previously worked for the American Consulate General in Jerusalem and Canadian Embassy in Tel Aviv.
+Anna speaks English, French, Hebrew, Turkish, Arabic, Russian and some Spanish.
+With academic credentials in Economics, French Literature and Public Administration, as well as an unbounded interest in all things cultural and linguistic, she is excited about supporting the Hub's domestic and international work.

-Harriet Nijboer joined the Refugee Hub in June 2018 as Executive Coordinator to Prof. Jennifer Bond.
+Harriet is the Refugee Hub’s Executive Coordinator, working primarily with Prof. Jennifer Bond to support her logistical, administrative and institutional needs within the Refugee Hub, the GRSI, and at the University of Ottawa.
 She comes to the role with over a decade of experience in the legal and administrative fields.
-After completing her legal training in The Netherlands, Harriet moved to Canada to complete an LL.M. at the University of Toronto, focussing on human rights and immigration policy.
-She has spent the last several years honing her organizational and coordination skills at corporate law firms across Toronto.
-Complementing this legal and professional expertise, Harriet is also a committed social justice volunteer—in particular, her work with homeless outreach and a women’s legal clinic shaped Harriet’s conviction that strong supportive communities, both locally and globally, are essential to creating a world that is safe and provides opportunities for everyone.
+After completing her legal training in The Netherlands, Harriet moved to Canada to complete an LL.M. at the University of Toronto focussing on human rights and immigration policy.
+She has spent several years honing her organizational and coordination skills at corporate law firms across Toronto, before moving to Ottawa to join the Refugee Hub in its mission to encourage refugee protection in Canada and around the world.

 OTTAWA SPONSORSHIP SUPPORT PROGRAM COORDINATOR